-Do I need to report RSUs in my tax return?
+Do I need to report share-based compensation in my tax return?

-If you are a resident for tax purposes in Japan (which includes both “permanent residents” and “non-permanent residents”) working as an employee of a subsidiary/branch of a foreign-owned company, and if you have received Restricted Stock Units (RSUs) from the overseas parent company as part of incentive compensation package, you must file a tax return in Japan.
+If you are a resident for tax purposes in Japan (which includes both “permanent residents” and “non-permanent residents”) working as an employee of a subsidiary/branch of a foreign-owned company, and if you have received share-based compensation (Restricted Stock Units, Stock Options, Employee Stock Purchase Plan) from the overseas parent company as part of incentive compensation package, you must file a tax return in Japan.

-Even if your employer has completed the year-end adjustment for you and you don’t have any other income (e.g. real estate or miscellaneous income) to report, you still have to file a tax return for RSUs.
-Since RSUs are granted as compensation for your service in Japan, they are treated as Japan-sourced income and should be added up with your employment income even though they were granted directly from the overseas parent company.
+Even if your employer has completed the year-end adjustment for you and you don’t have any other income (e.g. real estate or miscellaneous income) to report, you still have to file a tax return for the share-based compensation.
+Since it was granted as compensation for your service in Japan, it is treated as Japan-sourced income and should be added up with your employment income even though it was granted directly from the overseas parent company.

 When are RSUs become taxable?